LCC-CIT/CS295N-CourseMaterials/Labs/Lab05/Lab5Instructions_CS295N.md

 ### Final Submission to Moodle

-1. Upload a screen-shot of the web page from textbook exercise.
-Take of picture of it running in a browser with data entered and a calculations shown.
 2. Publish your web site to Azure.
 3. In the "online text" for the Moodle assignment:
     - Paste a link to the branch of your GitHub repository for this lab.